jlguenego/lexer/README.md

 The most generic one (identifer, type, etc.) must be applied with very low priority, so it is recommanded to place them at the end of the rule list.

+When a rule is applied, its method `expand` is executed.
+This method replaces the source element by an array of source elements and tokens.
+Context is allowed for doing scenario like [off-side rule](https://en.wikipedia.org/wiki/Off-side_rule).

 ## Typescript

 This module is written in Typescript and ready to be used in Typescript without separate typing module.